jerome-teo/apps-script-api/README.md

 # Google Sheets Database Thing

 Wowza!
-This is slick - it allows for using a google sheet as a simple CRUD database
+This is slick - it allows for using a google sheet as the backing store simple CRUD API.
+For free!!

 ## Setup